CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 #### SYS.1.1.A16 Secure installation and basic configuration of servers

-Servers SHOULD be set up so that only the required services are selected during installation.
+Servers SHOULD be set up so that only the required services are selected during the installation.
 Installations on a server SHOULD only be performed by authorized persons (administrators or contracted service providers) according to a defined installation process.
 System and application software SHOULD be obtained from trusted installation sources.
 For repetitive installations, suitable installation templates SHOULD be created and applied.

 All installation steps SHOULD be documented in such a way that the installation can be reconstructed and repeated by a knowledgeable third party based on the documentation.